loveyu/notify_forwarders_android/README.md

 The app features an intelligent icon forwarding system that enhances notification visualization on the server side.

 ### Key Features
-- **🔄 Priority-based Icon Selection**: Notification icons are prioritized over application icons for better context
+- **🔄 Priority-based Icon Selection**: Notification icons are prioritized over application icons for better context in both server forwarding and local UI display
 - **🎨 Configurable Rounded Corners**: Icons display with customizable rounded corners (5%-50%, default 10%) for modern aesthetics
 - **⚡ Optimized Caching**: Only application icons are cached (up to 1 day), notification icons are processed in real-time
 - **📦 Integrated Forwarding**: Icon data is sent directly with notifications, eliminating separate API calls
+- **📱 Consistent UI Display**: Notification list shows the same icons that are forwarded to the server, ensuring visual consistency
 - **🌍 Multi-language Support**: Icon settings are fully translated across all supported languages

 ### How It Works